Nursing supports the physical, mental, emotional, and spiritual needs of those requiring medical care.

 - Examine and gather medical evidence related to the case

-- Hypothesis potential causes of the victims situation
+- Hypothesize potential causes of the victim’s situation

-- Determine validity of the case based on evidence
+- Determine the validity of the case based on evidence

-Nurse educator – Nurse educators work in the education field and use their knowledge to help students prepare for roles within the nursing industry.
+Nurse educators work in the education field and use their knowledge to prepare students for the nursing profession.

 - Educate and help students prepare for their roles as nurses

-- Provide constructive feedback to make sure students are being properly educated
+- Provide constructive feedback to educate students properly

-- Assist students with their preparation of state exams that are required for nurse certification
+- Assist students with their preparation for state exams and certifications

-- Research medical data on the potential benefits/hazards of new and existing medications in order to determine their risks/benefits
+- Research medical data on the benefits/hazards of new and existing medications to determine their risks/benefits

-- Collect information on patients and individuals taking medications and use the information to create and/or improve medical procedures and policies
+- Collect patient information (including medications) and use the data to create and improve procedures and policies

-Psychiatric nurse – Psychiatric nurses focus on the mental/psychological ailments a patient may be facing and will use their knowledge to create treatment plans designed to help patients alleviate or eliminate their problematic medical condition.
+They use their knowledge to create treatment plans to help patients alleviate or eliminate problematic mental conditions.